dcunited001/dcunited001.github.io/_drafts/speed-of-thought-1-social-physics.md

 excerpt: ""
 ---

-- thesis for part one:
-  - the world today differs fundamentally because of converged nature of communication networks
-    - essentially, communication was formerly bound by social physics, but these physical limitations no longer constrain information
-    - social physics is still relevant and important to understand, especially when/if information networks are disrupted.
-  - old ideas that were more difficult to understand become visible and undeniable

 ### What Is The Speed of Thought Today?

 Impulses between neurons can travel over 100 meters per second.
-These impulses are designed to be more rapid for motor neurons.

-Consider the speed at which a thought can travel across the world and how has it changed over time.
+Instead, consider the speed at which a thought can travel across the world and how has it changed over time.
 After all, our individual thoughts lead to words and actions, which ripple through social networks both natural and virtual.
 Throughout history, this velocity of information has steadily increased until it exploded in the 19th century with the telegraph.

-(The development of telecom shed the physical constraints and (multiplied) the virtual channels available for communication.)
+While communication was bound to physical interactions, a primarily physical set of mechanics dominated social physics and the movement of information.
+Now the dispersion of information is (increasingly) governed by the more metaphysical aspects of social physics.
+(The metaphorical geometric mechanics of the information itself determines how it diffuses.)

+Sociophysical systems exhibit a wide array of behavior that can be modeled with physics metaphors.
+The movement of people in a mall have a temperature, as they do at wider geographic scales.
+Density and temperature correlate with interest and intent.
+Moreover, the more dense the group, the faster that information can diffuse physically.

+So, logically, there is also a metaphorical speed of sound for the potential speed at which information can travel, physically.
+Since people exhibit choice over the information they propagate, so this idea doesn't effectively model information diffusion on the scale of individual interactions.
+As you geographically zoom out, the speed of information diffusion becomes increasingly coupled to temperature and population density.

+From ancient times through the telegraph, all information flux was bound by to physical contact.
+As time progressed, population growth itself lead to more information and more information flux.
+Writing established information permanence.
+Navigation & ship-building increased the maximum range for information to spread, per degree.
+Economics incentivized management of information to predict trade and resource trends.
+Ancient people could assume the network
+effect: as population increased, so did the likelihood of technological innovations and thus, information might begin to spread faster than it was driven by population density alone.
+From atop a ziggurat in Sumeria or Mesoamerica, some of these sociophysical mechanics would become visible.
+You can see patterns of interaction in crowds.

 Wherever there is supply and demand, you'll find economic dynamics and information is no exception.
 While no one in Germany counted all the